-UPDATE 1-Emirates seeks laptop ban reprieve with new U.S. travel security measures
+UPDATE 2-Emirates seeks laptop ban reprieve with new U.S. travel security measures

 the United States originating at 10 airports in the Middle East,

-including Emirates' Dubai International Airport hub, to address
+including Abu Dhabi International and Emirates' Dubai

-fears that bombs could be concealed in electronic devices taken
+International Airport hub, to address fears that bombs could be

-aboard aircraft.
+concealed in electronic devices taken aboard aircraft.

 The 10 Middle East airports where laptops are banned from